 Q: What are some good products for curly hair?

 A: Finding the right products for curly hair can be a real challenge, but there are a few things that tend to work well for most people.
 First and foremost, you'll want to look for products that are designed specifically for curly hair, as these will contain ingredients that help to moisturize and define your curls.
-Some good options include leave-in conditioners, curl creams, and gels.
+Some good options include a shampoo, deep conditioner & curl creams, and gels.
 It's also a good idea to avoid products that contain sulfates, as these can be really drying and damaging to curly hair.

 Q: How often should I wash my curly hair?